Faculty

 Office: 128

 Dr. Lusetti is a biochemist interested in bacterial DNA repair mechanisms.
 She joined the faculty in 2006 and served as Associate Department Head from 2017 to 2019.
-She has also served as director of the RISE program and is the current director of NM-INBRE.
+Dr. Lusetti is the current director of NM-INBRE.

 Kevin_Houston_Chem_BioChem_081419-1-205x300.jpg